Breville Barista Pro review: our barista's favorite espresso maker

 The machine will alert you when it needs maintenance.
 Breville supplies you with a water filter that will last three months – it has a timer to let you know when it’ll need replacing.
 Minerals can significantly reduce the life of your espresso machine, so make sure you use it.
 It’s also good to use the brush provided to do a clean of the grinder and beans hopper.
 Whilst this is airtight, storing your beans in sunlight for a prolonged time will cause them to degrade, so I would recommend only filling the hopper with the beans that you know you’ll use.
 Once a week, give the hopper and grinder an empty and a clean.

 When not in use, Breville has all sorts of tips for storage.
-There’s a small area for the tamp to slot in, so that you never lose it.
+There’s a small area for the tamp to slot in so that you never lose it.
 The milk wand easily tucks away, so that it’s not sticking out.
 These considerate touches are definitely needed.
 This is a big machine, which would be difficult to move and store.
 If you’re willing to make space for it, you won’t regret it.

 How does it rate online?

 Unsurprisingly, this is a favorite amongst coffee enthusiasts.
-I read reviews from baristas, coffee novices, Italians, and everyone in-between.
+I read reviews from baristas, coffee novices, Italians, and everyone in between.
 Everyone said that they were glad they bought their machine and felt that it was excellent value.
 Lots of customers enjoyed how quickly The Barista Pro can get up to temperature and those who used the low-pressure pre-infusion raved about it.

 The things that people said Breville could improve on were almost negligible.
 For example, one of the most popular suggestions was to add a warmer tray.
 These don't always look great and you can use hot water to warm your cup up.
 A couple of people mentioned the grinder’s noise, but I logged it at 70 dBA, which is much quieter than some of our favorite grinders (they could be as loud as 100 dBA).
 The 30 grinder settings are unusually specific for an integrated model and I measured each grind at a consistent weight, which specialized grinders struggled with.

 I was surprised that nobody mentioned struggling to froth milk.
-Either I underestimate everyone’s milk frothing, or people were too scared to say it, but I think it could benefit from some automated frothing settings.
+Either I underestimated everyone’s milk frothing, or people were too scared to say it, but I think it could benefit from some automated frothing settings.

 How does it compare?